Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 The `cluster-cloud-controller-manager-operator` implementation will be hosted within its own OpenShift [repository](https://github.com/openshift/cluster-cloud-controller-manager-operator).
 The operator will manage `CCM` provisioning for supported cloud providers.

-- All platform CCMs will be provisioned in `openshift-cloud-controller-manager` namespace.
+- The Operator and all platform cloud controllers will be provisioned in `openshift-cloud-controller-manager` namespace.
-- The Operator will be deployed in `openshift-cloud-controller-manager-operator` namespace.

 #### Resource changes